Sutton585/dasut.net/_posts/2016-10-04-harmony-first-impressions.md

 In the future, I'll post about how I managed to expand it, including smartthings, Google Home, more lights, and much more.

-The main goals of the harmony implementation will be under listed as short-term goals, then I'll discuss longer term possibilities below.
+The main goals of the harmony implementation will be listed below as "short-term goals", then I'll discuss longer term possibilities below that.

 ## Short-term